cs-sst/cs-sst.github.io/modellingfromdata.md

-Data-deiven Formal Modelling and Verification
+Data-driven Formal Modelling and Verification